Archonic944/csc223/presentations/expression_parser.md

         ; return address is already in stack so hook case simply needs to return
 ```

-Our "switch statement" is really just cases (single byte) followed by memory locations (two bytes).
+Our "switch statement" is a series of cases cases (single byte) each followed by memory locations (two bytes).
 You define those and then call SWITCH.

-The "memory locations" after each case byte are called "hooks" because they are machine code.
+The "memory locations" after each case byte are called "hooks" because they point to machine code.
+That machine code is a "hook" that gets executed if the case check succeeds.
 SWITCH starts at the first case, compares it to the target value, and if the comparison succeeds (`JZ` instruction), then it jumps to the hook.

 If the comparison fails, it increments the pointer three times to skip the current case as well as the two address bytes.